USS Currituck (AV-7): 1965-1971 and fate

 Currituck deployed for a subsequent West-Pac cruise on 23 April 1965 to become Flagship Patrol Force Seventh Fleet.
 After visits to Koh Samui and Bangkok, Thailand she established a seadrome off of Côn Sơn Island, Poulo Condores Islands, South Vietnam on 29 May 1965 and began servicing aircraft of VP-40.
 During this period Currituck established a number of firsts.
 On 22 June 1965, Currituck became the first ship of her class to deliver shore bombardment against enemy positions in the Mekong Delta.
 She also established a record sixty-seven days on continuous seaplane operations in Cam Ranh Bay.
 Upon leaving South Vietnam, she visited Hong Kong; Keelung and Kaohsiung, Taiwan; Yokosuka, Sasebo and Kobe, Japan; Subic Bay, Zambales, Philippines.

 Currituck returned to San Diego on 1 December 1965 and on 13 January 1966 departed for a two-week training cruise with stops at Magdelina Bay and La Paz, Mexico, returning to San Diego on 27 January.
 She also flew the flag at the Maritime Festival, Vancouver, British Columbia, Canada.
 Seadrome operations were also conducted in the vicinity of Santa Catalina Island, California on several occasions.

 Curritucks final WESTPAC deployment reduced her six-month homeport stay four months, and she left for operations from a seadrome at her anchorage in Cam Ranh Bay, South Vietnam, where she serviced the P5M's of VP-40 during Operation Market Time.
 Operating from Currituck, VP-40 participated in the last seaplane tender operations conducted by the U.S. Navy and closed this phase of U.S. Naval Aviation History after operating there from 19 March to 12 April 1967.
 VP-40 logged a total of 860 flight hours, utilizing only seven aircraft from Currituck, which maintained an availability of 94.38%.
 While operating with the Mobile Riverine Force in South Vietnam Curritucks call sign was "Flying Goose".
 On 23 May 1967, Currituck returned to her home port of San Diego, California and as the last active seaplane tender in the U.S. Navy.

 After twenty-one days back in her home port in late June 1967, Currituck steamed to Seal Beach, California for weapons offload, then to Mare Island at Vallejo, California for decommissioning.
 She was later towed to Puget Sound Naval Shipyard, Bremerton, Washington.
 There she joined her remaining class members, and West-Pac sisters; Pine Island (AV-12) and Salisbury Sound (AV-13) already in the same status.
 She was decommissioned for the last time on 31 October 1967 and laid up in the Pacific Reserve Fleet in Vallejo, CA. She was struck from the Naval Register on 1 April 1971 for disposal, and from the Naval Records on 1 January 1972.
 She was sold to Union Minerals, and dismantled at Learner Shipyard, Oakland, California in June 1972.

-Today one of Curritucks propellers can be seen as the basis of the 'Passing on the Tradition' memorial located on the Louis Memorial Boardwalk in Bremerton WA.
+Today one of Curritucks propellers can be seen as the basis of the 'Passing on the Tradition' memorial located on the Louis Memorial Boardwalk in Bremerton, Washington.